therobm/Flatline/README.md

 # Flatline

-Flatline is a small self-hosted bug tracker built with .NET 8, HttpListener, SQLite, and plain HTML/JS/CSS.
+Flatline is a small self-hosted bug tracker built with .NET 8, TcpListener, SQLite, and plain HTML/JS/CSS.

 No frameworks, no ORM, no SPA frontend, no cloud junk, no Docker.
 Just a single executable, a database file.